Pipe penetration seals - insulation, hanging, pipe wall thickness and pipe end configuration

 All penetration seals are capable of performing their function as long as they are unharmed, which requires suitable, stable hanging or support.
 During the test the manufacturer determines the distance of the first service support construction from the surface of the penetration, and this distance must not be increased by applying the penetrations in practice.
 Pipes must be supported at a ≤ 250 mm distance in a PROMASTOP®-CC soft penetration on both sides of the wall or from the top of the floor to avoid excessive load of the mineral wool boards in the soft penetration.
 The supporting distance must be checked for each product in the related manual.

-What should be taken into consideration?
+What should you take into consideration?

-Finally let us summarize the most important elements you should pay attention to when designing or planning a penetration seal:
+These are the most important elements you should pay attention to when designing or planning a penetration seal:

 • thickness, bulk density, reaction to fire classification and melting point of the mineral wool boards in soft penetrations;